 Character rewards are important in any RPG.
 Character rewards encourage players to do well, work together, and try hard to be successful in their quests.
 In the Atomic RPG System the primary goal is to have fun.
 Players have fun playing the Atomic RPG System with friends, socializing, and creating awesome stories.
 That is, and always should be, the primary goal and character reward for playing games.
 However, nipping at the heels of fun is the players’ expectations to gain experience, fame, treasure, and strength.
 They Atomic RPG System has both PCs and GMs covered with the streamlined way it handles character rewards in the RPG.

-Atomic RPG System does Not Use Experience (XP)
+The Atomic RPG System Doesn't Use Experience (XP)

 The Atomic RPG System does not use experience points (XP) as character rewards.
 In many other RPGs, XP is handed out to individual players as character rewards for individual tasks.
 This character reward system is OK, but it has a few inherent problems.